 Delivered messages figure in a list as a history of all the sent messages.

-Each push message will include an amount of recipients, some with a (i) icon that signifies it was not sent to all available titles.
-Each line also indicate which platforms the push message was sent to.
+Each push message will include an amount of recipients, some with a (i) icon which signifies it was not sent to all available titles.
+Each line also indicates which platforms the push message was sent to.

 How to target specific versions of the app: